-- 1. Shall answer directly to the state fire marshal. - 2.
-Coordinate all day-to-day functions of the fire academy. - 3.
-Implement the programs developed and offered by the Fire Education Board - 4.
-Schedule all programs for delivery to regions throughout the state. - 5.
-Maintain all records pertaining to program delivery and all academy instructors. - 6.
-Act as liaison with the National Fire Academy, the State Emergency Management Agency and other applicable agencies in regard to training programs for firefighters /fire officers as assigned by the State Fire Marshal. - 7.
-Assign instructor coordinators to programs when necessary with approval of Instructor Certification Committee. - 8.
-Insure that instructors have the opportunity to share equally in the number of classes offered by the academy. - 9.
-Report to the Fire Education Board on the progress of all academy activity at each board meeting. - 10.
-Compile a semester report on all fire academy activity and submit same to the board, State Fire Marshal and Governor's office for review. - 11.
-To act as signatory on all fire academy documents. - 12.
-Other duties as may be specified from time to time by the Fire Education Board or State Fire Marshal. - 13.
-Insure that necessary equipment and /or apparatus is available and ready for use in classes when requested.
-This task can be assigned to the coordinator or the individual instructor at the discretion of the Director.
+- 1. Coordinate all day-to-day functions of the fire academy. - 2.
+Implement the programs developed and offered by the Fire Education Board. - 3.
+Schedule all programs for delivery to regions throughout the state. - 4.
+Maintain all records pertaining to program delivery and all academy instructors. - 5.
+Act as liaison with the National Fire Academy, the State Emergency Management Agency and other applicable agencies in regard to training programs for firefighters / fire officers as assigned by the State Fire Marshal. - 6.
+Assign instructor coordinators to programs when necessary with approval of ICC. - 7.
+Insure that instructors have the opportunity to share equally in the number of classes offered by the academy. - 8.
+Report to the Fire Education Board on the progress of all academy activity at each board meeting. - 9.
+Compile a semester report on all fire academy activity and submit same to the board, State Fire Marshal and Governor's office for review. - 10.
+To act as signatory on all fire academy documents. - 11.
+Other duties as may be specified from time to time by the Fire Education Board or the State Fire Marshal.